Cardioplegia: Overview

 The most common procedure for accomplishing asystole is infusing cold cardioplegic solution into the coronary circulation.
 This process protects the myocardium, or heart muscle, from damage during the period of ischemia.

 To achieve this, the patient is first placed on cardiopulmonary bypass.
 This device, otherwise known as the heart-lung machine, takes over the functions of gas exchange by the lung and blood circulation by the heart.
 Subsequently, the heart is isolated from the rest of the blood circulation by means of an occlusive cross-clamp placed on the ascending aorta proximal to the innominate artery.
 During this period of heart isolation, the heart is not receiving any blood flow, thus no oxygen for metabolism.
-As the cardioplegia solution distributes to the entire myocardium, the ECG will change and eventually asystole will ensue.
+As the cardioplegia solution distributes to the entire myocardium, the electrocardiogram (ECG) will change and eventually asystole will ensue.
 Cardioplegia lowers the metabolic rate of the heart muscle, thereby preventing cell death during the ischemic period of time.